nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

   [Config Validation section](#nginx-config-validation) below.
 - Snippets can be used to exploit NGF.
 (See [Security Considerations section](#security-considerations) below)

-As mentioned in the [Policy or Filter](#policy-or-filter), when snippets are used via SnippetsFilter, Application developers can still control whether they want to enable or disable snippets by referencing them in an HTTPRoute.
+As mentioned in the [Why Both Policy and Filter](#why-both-policy-and-filter), when snippets are used via SnippetsFilter, Application developers can still control whether they want to enable or disable snippets by referencing them in an HTTPRoute.

 ### Validation

-#### SnippetsPolicy
+#### SnippetsPolicy/SnippetsFilter

 NGF will validate the fields of SnippetsPolicy resources based on the restrictions mentioned in the [API section](#api).